fatiando/2023-kegs/extended-abstract/README.md

 ### Ensaio

-Lastly we introduce Ensaio, a small library that hosts open licensed datasets that are useful for running examples and tutorials, for teaching and for probing our codes.
+Lastly, we introduce Ensaio, a small library that hosts open licensed datasets that are useful for running examples and tutorials, for teaching, and for probing our codes.
-It actually uses Pooch under the hood to download and cache those datasets locally so its codebase ends up being very slim.
+It uses Pooch under the hood to download and cache those datasets locally so its codebase ends up being very slim.
 All the gallery examples and user guides of Harmonica and Verde use Ensaio to fetch the example datasets.